Installing ARTIQ¶

 }

 .
-A first execution of $ nix shell
+Note that a first execution of nix shell

-You might be interested in creating multiple directories containing different flake.nix
+You might be interested in creating multiple directories containing separate flake.nix

-files which represent different sets of packages for different purposes.
+files to represent different sets of packages for different purposes.
 If you are familiar with Conda, using Nix in this way is similar to having multiple Conda environments.

 To find more packages you can browse the Nix package search website.
 If your favorite package is not available with Nix, contact M-Labs using the helpdesk@ email.